Paul Hersey and Kenneth Blanchard developed Situational Leadership in the late 1960s.

 The model identifies four leadership styles:

-1. Directing (Telling): In this style, the leader provides specific instructions and closely supervises the team member.
+- Directing (Telling): In this style, the leader provides specific instructions and closely supervises the team members.
 This style is suitable for individuals who are inexperienced or lack confidence in performing a task.

-2. Coaching (Selling): The leader continues to provide guidance and support but also encourages two-way communication to help team members develop their skills.
+- Coaching (Selling): The leader provides guidance and support and encourages two-way communication to help team members develop their skills.
 This style is effective when individuals are motivated but still need direction.

-4. Delegating: The leader empowers team members to make their own decisions and take ownership of their work.
+- Delegating: The leader empowers team members to make decisions and take ownership of their work.
 This style is suitable for highly competent and committed individuals.

 2. Identifying the Right Leadership Style: